lurker628/GoF/README.md

 Still not a fan of how they do floo-communication, but that's artistic license.
 We know that the faces can be fed toast, so this seems unlikely.

 "Magical water plants of the Highland Lochs?"
 Because it really needed to be changed from "the Mediterranean?"
+(/u/cats22015 pointed out that this *could* be intentional - to justify Neville obtaining it on the grounds (which he did because the movie lacked Dobby to do so) without needing to steal it.
+Definitely possible - though given the other, similar issues, I think it's not especially likely.
+Cool catch, either way.)

 Hermione's recitation of how to get the message to Harry was pointless.
 It's just "Ron says," the point being that Ron won't tell him directly.
 There's no point in having the chain of messages; that it was "revealed" later to be a ruse was idiotic.
 The scene also implies that Hermione (and Ginny) are taking Ron's side over Harry's, which isn't the case.